IBM 5550: Features

 The original Bunsho Program and emulators booted from a floppy disk without Nihongo DOS.
 They used a proprietary disk format which couldn't be read from Nihongo DOS, so users had to replace floppy disks or set the boot partition to switch between two programs.
 Also, they had to use a conversion program to exchange data.
 Later, they were ported for Nihongo DOS, and functions were gradually implemented.
 3270 Kanji Emulation, 5250 Kanji Emulation and Bunsho Program were superseded by Nihongo 3270 PC in October 1983, Nihongo 5250 PC in September 1984 and DOS Bunsho Program in May 1986.

-The first generation of IBM 5550 has up to three 5¼ inch double-density (720 KB) floppy drives because the Bunsho Program uses three floppy disks; program disk, font disk, and user data disk.
+The first generation of IBM 5550 has up to three 5¼ inch '2DD' (720 KB) floppy drives because the Bunsho Program uses three floppy disks; program disk, font disk, and user data disk.
 Later models contain a font ROM card as other 1980's Japanese personal computers did.